Tobu 60000 series: Interior

 Internally, the trains use LED lighting throughout, with the illumination level capable of being adjusted to 100%, 50%, or 25% brightness.
 LCD passenger information displays are provided above the doors, and a Wi-Fi service is provided – for the first time on Tobu Railway trains.

 Seating consists of longitudinal bench seats throughout, with a seat width of 460 mm per person.
 Wheelchair spaces are provided at one end of each of the four intermediate cars.

 The glass panels on the doors separating each car are decorated with designs depicting the five different "city flowers" of the eight cities served by the Noda Line: cherry blossom (Saitama), wysteria (Kasukabe), sunflower (Kashiwa and Funabashi), rhododendron (Noda, Nagareyama, Matsudo), and Japanese bellflower (Kamagaya).

 History

 The first two sets, 61601 and 61602, were delivered from the Hitachi factory in Kudamatsu, Yamaguchi in March 2013.
 Set 61601 entered revenue service on 15 June 2013, with 61602 entering service on 21 June 2013.
 Sets 61603 and 61604 were delivered together from Hitachi in January 2014, both entering revenue service from 27 January 2014.

+In April 2024, Tobu Railway announced that the 60000 series fleet will be shortened to five-car formations, with the surplus cars being used to form new 80000 series trains.
+The first shortened set, 61501 (originally 61601), was delivered back from the Kinki Sharyo plant in July 2025.